Authentication details can evolve as API coverage expands. Use this page as the current guide to how Watchman Tower handles authenticated API access.

 Generating API Keys

-API keys will be generated through:
+API keys are managed through:

 1. Dashboard: Settings → API Keys → Generate New Key